sundrelingam/KusuLLC/README.md

 In order to run this model, you will need credentials for the Reddit API.
 Simple instructions can be found here: https://towardsdatascience.com/scraping-reddit-data-1c0af3040768.

+You will also need twitter developer access.
+Simple instructions can be found here: https://www.earthdatascience.org/courses/use-data-open-source-python/intro-to-apis/twitter-data-in-python/

 The module can be run as follows: `Sentiment().analyze("PINS")`.

 2. `Fundamentals`: